 Today, I'm going to show you how to write radio ads.
-Doesn't matter if you're an absolute beginner.
-Together, we'll learn:
+It doesn't matter if you're an absolute beginner, together we'll learn:

 - Ad scripting techniques.